‘A Constant Adrenaline Rush’: 3 New York City Founders Give an Inside Look at Building Their Startups in the Big Apple

 San Francisco as the de facto capital of tech is done.
 That time and place is over.
 There’s no point in moving there for tech, the businesses are shut down and people aren’t meeting up.

 It’s all internet now, for a while.
 And relocation to towns and cities around the world.

 — balajis.com (@balajis) August 27, 2020

-As Silicon Valley is losing its stronghold as the center of the tech world—a process expedited by the COVID-19 pandemic—innovative new businesses are springing up in far-flung corners of the world.
+As Silicon Valley is losing its stronghold as the center of the tech world—a process expedited by the COVID-19 pandemic—innovative new tech startups and businesses are springing up in far-flung corners of the world.
 But New York founders insist that their home city has that je ne sais quoi that infuses their businesses with lively creativity and energy unmatched anywhere else.

 “It’s wild—when your plane lands back in New York, you feel more energized to go crush it than you do when you’re anywhere else in the world,” says Jared Parker, CEO of Rasgo.
 “And I’ve traveled everywhere.”

 We sat down with three New York City founders to find out what makes this city such a special place to build a top tech startup and how it stacks up against Silicon Valley—plus an unflinching look at its unique challenges.

 Nabeel Alamgir—Bengali transplant finds home in the restaurant industry